HorizonRobotics/alf/docs/tutorial/algorithm_interfaces.rst

                 info=MySacInfo(sac=alg_step.info, zeros=train_zeros))
             return alg_step

-Here we first inspect the zero tensor shape in the rollout ``info`` generated by ``rollout_step()``, and then create a new zero tensor of the same shape with the action output at the current training step.
+Here we first print the zero tensor shape in the rollout ``info`` generated by ``rollout_step()``, and then create a new zero tensor of the same shape with the action output at the current training step.
 Finally we put this new zero tensor in the output ``info`` (and discard the ``rollout_info``).